szczyglis-dev/py-gpt/README.md

 ![v2_settings](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_settings.png)

-The options below mirror the current application settings defined in `settings.json`.
+The options below follow the current Settings UI metadata from `settings.json` and the packaged fresh-install defaults from `config.json`.
 Provider- and feature-specific options are grouped by the same tabs used in the Settings window.

 **General**